 Any block from any pattern.

 My block is 10 1/2″ square.
 That means it will finish at 10″ square when I take up the seam allowances.
-So I need to add 4 inches on each side of the block.
+I want it to end up 18 inches square, so I need to add 4 inches on each side of the block.

 I could add 4″ frames all the way around, but I want a narrow frame inside a slightly wider frame.
 So I’m going to add a 1″ frame all the way around, and then a 3″ frame all the way around that.
 That will add up to the 4″ frame all around.

 Cut strips 1 1/2″ wide.
 (Remember – if you want a 1″ frame you need to cut your strips 1 1/2″ so seam allowance is included.)
-Sew a strip to each side of your block.
+Sew a strip to each side of your block using 1/4″ seam allowances.
 Press them flat.